JHU-PL-Lab/www-fpse/coding.md

 ### Books

-* The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has a fairly good overlap with what we will cover and can be used as a supplementary resource.
-Note that it uses the `Core` standard library overlow, so its library functions may look different from yours.
+* The [Real World OCaml](https://dev.realworldocaml.org/index.html) book has some overlap with what we will cover and can be used as a supplementary resource.
+Note that it uses the `Core` standard library, so its library functions may look different from yours.
 * [Cornell cs3110 book](https://cs3110.github.io/textbook/cover.html) is the online text for a somewhat-related course at Cornell.
-They have recently added many videos if you like watching videos to learn.
+They also have videos if you like watching videos to learn.
 * [OCaml from the very beginning](https://johnwhitington.net/ocamlfromtheverybeginning/) is a free online book.
 * [Learn Programming with OCaml](https://usr.lmf.cnrs.fr/lpo/) has an introduction to OCaml and several neat algorithms and data structures, but it does not emphasize learning _functional_ programming with OCaml.
 It is nevertheless an excellent resource.